Peppermint Candy Cane Cookies taste like peppermint candy but are simply candy cane sugar cookies and are the best Christmas cookies!

 If you’re new to my blog, welcome!
 If you’ve visited before, you’ll know that I’m not only a food snob, but I can be a little OCD about food at times.
-Do these have to be exact?
+Do these candy cane cookies have to be exact?
 No. Do I get completely freaked out about proportions and perfectly striped and shaped candy canes?
-Yes?
+Yes.
 Should I?
-No. Am I able to overcome my weirdness and let my kids attempt to unsuccessfully roll one of these bad boys into a candy cane shape?
+No. Am I able to overcome my weirdness and let my kids attempt to unsuccessfully roll one of these bad boys into a candy cane sugar cookie shape?
 Yes, but I have to look away and reassure myself that they all can’t be perfect.
 Sheesh, I’m so weird.

-I’ll give myself a high five when I can twist the cookie, roll it to uniform thickness with perfectly spaced stripes.
-Okay, okay, the one below isn’t perfect, but you get the idea.
+- I’ll give myself a high five when I can twist the cookie, roll it to uniform thickness with perfectly spaced stripes.
+Okay, okay, the examples in this post aren’t perfect, but you get the idea.
+The fun part is that you shape the cookies yourself rather than use a candy cane cookie cutter.

 - 2 1/4 cups all purpose flour